mushfikurr/overline-zebar/README.md

 #### System Tray

 - **Pinned Icons**: Select which icons should remain visible when the system tray is collapsed.
 You can toggle the collapsed state by Shift-clicking the system tray icons.

+### Widget Specific > Script Launcher

+- **Scripts**: Add, edit, and remove custom scripts.
+Each script has a name (which is displayed in the widget) and a shell command to be executed.

 ## Development